 Ellen Pryor is currently Professor of Law Emeritus at UNT Dallas College of Law.
 Before joining UNT Dallas as founding Associate Dean of the College of Law in 2013, Ellen was a professor at SMU Dedman School of Law.
 At SMU, she served for five years in university-wide academic administration as an Associate Provost for the university.
 She was an inaugural recipient of SMU’s Altshuler Distinguished Teaching Award, and she was named a Piper Professor by the Minnie Piper Foundation in the State of Texas.
 Ellen’s pro bono practice has included matters relating to disability law and education.
 She has served on the Board of Trustees of Ursuline Academy, and she was a member of the committee that prepared the 2013 strategic report on Catholic elementary education in the Diocese of Dallas.
 Ellen received a J.D. from the University of Texas School of Law, where she served as Editor-in-Chief of the Texas Law Review, and a B.A. from Rice University.

-Milan Sevak co-founded SustainED Leaders and currently serves as Clinical Associate Professor and Director of the Aspiring Leaders Program at Southern Methodist University.
-He has served in school and district roles in a variety of settings including as an Assistant Superintendent (Dallas ISD), Deputy Chief of School Performance (Chicago Public Schools), Special Assistant to the Superintendent (Austin ISD), and Director of Instruction & Assessment (Leadership Public Schools).
+Milan Sevak co-founded SustainED Leaders and currently serves as the inaugural Executive Director of the Center for Socioeconomic Mobility through Education at the University of North Texas at Dallas.
+Prior to UNT Dallas, Milan served as Clinical Associate Professor at Southern Methodist University, where he launched their Ed.D. program in educational leadership and led their M.Ed. program for aspiring urban school principals.
+Previously, he served in school and district leadership roles in a variety of settings including as an Assistant Superintendent (Dallas ISD), Deputy Chief of School Performance (Chicago Public Schools), Special Assistant to the Superintendent (Austin ISD), and Director of Instruction & Assessment (Leadership Public Schools).
 He has also taught middle and high school students in Richmond (CA), New York City, and India.
-Milan received a B.A. from the University of Chicago, an M.B.A. from Northwestern University, and an M.Ed. and Ed.D. from Harvard University.
+Milan received a B.A. in psychology from the University of Chicago, an M.B.A. from Northwestern University, and an M.Ed. and Ed.D. from Harvard University.